hailo-ai/hailo_model_zoo/docs/GETTING_STARTED.rst

    hailomz eval --help

-* Currently MZ evaluation can be done only on Hailo-10H and Hailo-15H.
+* Currently MZ evaluation can be done only on Hailo-10H.

 Visualization
 -------------